Uncontested Divorce in Bastarop, TX

 In an uncontested divorce, the two parties file their divorce papers simply and quickly, by completing and then filling in a set of forms that are unique to each county.
 It is not uncommon to have a family lawyer advise you when filling out these documents or to themselves draft the divorce agreements to attach onto them.
 After a 61-day ‘cooling off period,' the divorce will be finalized at a court hearing.
 Usually, these interviews are kept simple, although an attorney can represent you in case any complications arise so long as the judge finds the divorce agreement to be correctly filed and its terms reasonable, the divorce will be granted.

-Do I need an attorney for an uncontested divorce in Bastrop or Austin?
+Do I need an attorney for an uncontested divorce in Bastrop?

 Every divorce is different due to unique circumstances and the changing priorities of each party.
 If you are facing a divorce, even an uncontested one, it is essential that you speak with a family law attorney who can either ensure that everything is on track to go smoothly or assist you in overcoming the unforeseen obstacles that may arise.
 Our law firm specializes in all kinds of divorces.